codefionn/feder/doc/tutorials/hello_world.md

 ')', these mark after coming println (a binding), that we try to call 'println' as a function with the things inside the brackets '(' and ')'.
 That 'thing' between the brackets are arguments, in this case just one: "Hello World".
-This called a string (the class in Feder is called 'String').
+This is called a string (the class in the Feder Standard Library is called 'String').
 "Hello World" is an object.